 “The only frictionless model for the future with the UK would be Norway plus, Norway being part of the Single Market plus a customs union.”

-From the outset Barnier made it clear that an EEA-based Brexit would have been welcome from the EU side and that it had only not been explored because of the red lines that Theresa May had set out in her Lancaster House speech.
+From the outset Barnier made it clear that a Norway-style relationship would have been welcome from the EU side and that it had only not been explored because of the red lines that Theresa May had put down.